Lawrence libraries dropping late fines amid national push

 LAWRENCE, Kan.
-(KNSW) – The Lawrence Public Library is joining a growing number that are dropping fines for overdue books.
+(AP) – The Lawrence Public Library is joining a growing number that are dropping fines for overdue books.

 The Lawrence Journal-World reports that the library’s board voted unanimously Tuesday to make the change.
 Library patrons would still be charged for lost or damaged items.